jiaozi158/ShellFurURP/Documentation/Multi-PassFur.md

 Known Issues
 ------------

+1. ~~Currently Multi-Pass Fur does not provide correct information to URP Decals.~~ (Fixed)
-1. Currently Multi-Pass Fur does not render to GBuffer, it will act like forward object in Deferred path.
+2. Currently Multi-Pass Fur does not render to GBuffer, it will act like forward object in Deferred path.
 (In progress)
-2. Currently Multi-Pass Fur does not render fur shadow, so mesh shadow only.
+3. Currently Multi-Pass Fur does not render fur shadow, so mesh shadow only.
 (In progress)
-3. Does not provide clear information to Profiler/Frame Debugger.
+4. Does not provide clear information to Profiler/Frame Debugger.
-4. ...
+5. ...
 (Undiscovered)